 Parental Partnership is central to the success of Shotts Family Learning Centre in North Lanarkshire.
 And the Story Massage Programme is helping to support that parental involvement.
-At a recent Story Massage training day for parents, there was a staggering 93% engagement with parents and carers.
+At a recent Story Massage introduction day for parents, there was a staggering 93% engagement with parents and carers.

 Fun and Interactive Day

-The training day was organised by Shotts Family Learning Centre to introduce parents and carers to the benefits and practice of the Story Massage Programme.
+The day was organised by Shotts Family Learning Centre to introduce parents and carers to the benefits and practice of the Story Massage Programme.
 With 13 parents and five staff members attending, there was a real buzz in the room as everyone took part in the fun and interactive day.

 Parental Partnership in Action